Vyral/andrew-franklin/_posts/2020-03-24-pre-approval-vs--pre-qualification.md

 {% include youtube.html %}

 Mortgage pre-qualification is an informal evaluation of your financial picture and creditworthiness.
-It’s a vital step for those who aren’t quite sure what they can afford or if they can afford to buy.
+It’s a vital step for those who aren’t quite sure what (or if) they can afford to buy.
 If you are more confident in your finances, you want to get a pre-approval instead.
 Your lender will pull your credit reports and collect your financial documents.
-If you have lower credit, this pull could affect it, but your score won’t change after that inquiry for 45 days.
+If you have lower credit, this pull could affect it, but your score won’t change for 45 days after that inquiry.
 If you’re pre-approved, you’re ready to pull the trigger on an offer when you find the right home.

 We have a great team of mortgage lenders, and we’d be happy to assist you with a pre-approval or pre-qualification.
 Just reach out to us via phone or email today.
 We look forward to hearing from you soon.